Friizy56/Story-Generator/README.md

 # Story-Generator
-This is a story generator without the usage of AI.
+This is a story generator made by using Gemini API Tools used are HTML5, CSS, Javascript and Node.js.
-Tools used are HTML5, CSS and Javascript
+Backend deployed using Vercel

--Author Angan
+Link to the Website- https://story-generator-2wq4.vercel.app -Author Angan